trustwallet/developer/deeplinking/deeplinking.md

 ## DApp Browser

-### Open dapp browser with a specific url and network
+### Open dapp browser with a specific url and network (Android Only)
+> Due to Apple restrictions, the browser was removed from the iOS app.

 - `coin` - slip44 index
 - `url` - website url